ORDAINED MINISTERS AND MISSIONARIES

 There are 2,809 ministers listed in Ewing’s Annals.
 Most of the men whose names appear in these other ministers’ lists have been identified – approximately 1,176 appear in FUFC only; 487 in FES only; 31 in FRPCS only; 34 in Scott’s Annals only; and 55 others who are in more than one of these lists.
 This means that there are approximately 1,026 ministers for whom supplementary information needs to be provided.

 When this went on line in mid-February, 2015, substantial additional information was provided for about 52% of these men.
 By the end of October, 2015, additional information was available for over 98% of these men.
-So the immediate aim was substantially completed.
-Moreover, a lot of indexing and cross-linking – which had not been originally envisaged – was carried out, and additional materials – for example, Disruption Worthies – not originally planned, were added.
+Further progress has been made since then.
+So the immediate aim has been substantially completed.

 It is now necessary to state where we are intending to go in the future.
 We are now in a stage of revision, review and consolidation.
 More specifically:

 (1) It is very difficult to maintain a consistent standard of format, when adding information here and there to an existing web-site, on a weekly basis.
-We need to review the ministers’ lists to attain a more consistent format, correct minor errors, repair links etc.
+There needs to be a constant process of reviewing the ministers’ lists to attain a more consistent format, correct minor errors, repair links etc.

 Some similar ministerial lists are written in note form and in a sort of code, where every second word is a contraction – which does not make for easy reading, especially for the occasional researcher.
 Here we generally do not use contractions and we write in sentences, rather than notes.
 Latin expressions, which tend to be used in similar material, are also avoided as far as possible.